-After recently looking for a job, I knew I needed a better solution for managing my résumés.
+Having had recently been in the job market, I knew I needed a better solution for managing my résumés.
 I had so many different versions floating around in different places, with inconsistent names, and a smattering of different job descriptions for my experiences.
-It was confusing and I wasted a lot of time and effort customizing résumés and cover letters every day.
+It was confusing and I wasted a lot of time and effort customizing résumés and cover letters.

-I admittedly built Bitsmachine to scratch my own itch, and I have been its first and most dedicated customer (to date).
+I built Bitsmachine to scratch my own itch, and I have been its first and most dedicated user (to date).
 I have been building and refining the feature set as I move through the job hunting process.

 While I started with résumé-related functionaliy, I quickly added the capability to create cover letters, and track statuses.